Residential Policies and Procedures

 - Student is entering with transfer student status;

-- Can demonstrate other acceptable extenuating circumstances and may be asked to provide appropriate documentation for review.
+- Can demonstrate other acceptable extenuating circumstances, such as a medical need or religious need, and may be asked to provide appropriate documentation for review.

 Any student not granted exemption under this policy who fails to reside in Institute housing may be required to pay all room and board charges for the semester(s) in which the student failed to reside in Institute housing as required under this policy.
 The proper procedures for Withdrawing from Housing, Requesting Housing Deposit Refunds, and becoming exempt from the Residency Requirement are above on this page.